 Vranje churches are trademark of this territory.
 As a territory that has been inhabited by Serbs for a very long time, there are a lot of interesting religious buildings here.
 Some are very old, some old and important.
 Each of these churches has its own history, and significance for the population.
 Like the Serbian Orthodox Church in general.

 Holy Trinity cathedral Vranje

 The Orthodox Cathedral Church in Vranje is the most important church in this city.
 Compared to others, she is not that old.
 But it certainly has a long history.
 It was built from 1838 to 1841.
 One important event is connected with the construction of this church.
 At that time, the city governor was Hussein Pasha.
 He made a contribution in money and material, by order of Constantinople, for its construction.

 This caused dissatisfaction of Muslim population in the city of that time.
 So they organized a rebellion and set fire to the church in 1843.
 In addition, great riots and abuse of the Christian population in the city.
 Part of the church was destroyed.
 It was renovated in 1858.
 It is important because Eparchy of Vranje is located there.
 Holy Trinity Cathedral in Vranje is located in 26 Milutinovica Street.

 Vranje Church Holy Paraskeva (Cross Mosque)

-The Church of the Venerable Martyr Paraskeva is located in the White Bridge in Vranje.
+The Church of the Venerable Martyr Paraskeva is located near the White Bridge in Vranje.
 More precisely in 9.
 Jugovića Street.
 It was built in the 13th century.
 It was built on the place where an unknown saint was buried.
 The Ottomans turned it into a mosque and built a minaret.
 But they left the cross.
 Hence the name “Cross Mosque”.
 Of the original church, only the walls at the entrance remain.
 By placing a crescent moon next to the cross on the church, the Ottomans wanted to reconcile the two religions in some way.

 Vranje Church of the Assumption of the Holy Mother of God